Josh012006/Josh012006/README.md

 - Portfolio: **[My Website](https://josue-mongan.vercel.app/)**

 ### 🎉 Fun Facts:
 - I'm passionate about **computer science** and have a knack for taking apart and reassembling electronic devices (don't leave your gadgets lying around! 🤭).
+- I'm a **christian** always trying to introduce **Jesus' peace and love** everywhere I go.
 - When I'm not coding, you can find me playing 🎹 **piano**, buried in a great 📚 **book**, or exploring new **animes**.

 ___